How to be a Player

 - And how does your Character intend to get it?

 Two Characters who are statistically identical can be wildly different depending on their answers to these three questions.
-Let’s look at an example, shall we?
+Let’s look at an example:

 Imagine two Inventors — Tobias and Persephone — who are as smart, strong, tough, and quick as each other.
 In almost every way, they are identical.
 However, Tobias wants to invent a time machine, so that he can stop a tyrant before they rise to power, and is willing to take as many risks as necessary to achieve his goals.
 On the other hand, Persephone wants to invent a spaceship, so she can fly the free people of Earth to a new home among the stars, and refuses to break any laws in the process (even those created by the tyrant).